thewhodidthis/glx/README.md

 ## usage

-All named exports follow the same pattern taking in a `WebGLRenderingContext` instance and returning a closure that does the actual work.
+All named exports follow the same pattern accepting a `WebGLRenderingContext` instance and returning a closure that does the actual work.
 A default export is available as a convenience for referencing and configuring a base context and for initializing the rest of the helpers with it.
 To render a multicolor square for example:

 ```html
 <script type="module">